• Camera, Film, Photos, Travel, Voigtlander

 Scanned some more shots

-Scanned some more shots today.
+Scanned some more shots today, nothing profound, more just fodder to try out some new developing times.
 APX400 in Rodinal at 1:50 for 28 minutes.
-Its all a learning experience for me so i’m quite pleased with how they turned out.
-Also, i couldn’t find any suggested times suitable, so i kind of had to make my own up.
+Its all a learning experience for me so I’m quite pleased with how they turned out.
+Also, I couldn’t find any suggested times suitable, so I kind of had to make my own up.